shawenyao/jekyll-now/_posts/2020-11-15-The-Birth-of-a-Galaxy.md

 ## Twinkle Twinkle Little Star

 As it turns out, black isn't the greatest choice of color when it comes to stars.
-It's a subjective call but personally I would rather they are colored like these:
+It's a subjective call but personally, I would rather that they are colored like these:

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/milky_way/plot_2_star_unit.jpg" />
 </div>

-Fortunately, the new colors can be assigned to the stars by randomly sampling from the color space with replacement.
+In , the new colors can be assigned to the stars by randomly sampling from the color space with replacement.

 ```r
 stars <- stars %>%